 When the Outcome is Life or Death - Minutes Count

-- We have a dedicated 800 MHz trauma channel and recorded telephone line.
+- Has a dedicated 800 MHz trauma channel and recorded telephone lines.

-- We provide one contact point for paramedics and trauma teams.
+- Provides one contact point for paramedics and trauma teams.

-- We get the most information with the least number of questions.
+- Gets needed information with the least amount of questions.

-- We given crucial updates to the receiving hospital.
+- Gives crucial updates to the receiving hospital.

 Statewide Trauma Registry

-Every radio or phone call into the Trauma Communication Center is on a recorded line.
-We document every patient entry in our secure database.
-We collect information on:
+All radio or phone calls into the Trauma Communication Center are on recorded lines.
+Documentation of every patient is done in our secure database.
+Information is collected about:

 - EMS response